CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 ## <a name="key-concepts">Key Concepts</a>

 Your data center is expressed as an inventory of _hosts_.
-Each host belongs to a _host group_.
-Each host group uses a combination of _unattended assets_ and _operating system_ definitions to define a target configured state for a host.
+Each host belongs to a _workflow_.
+Each workflow is comprised of one or many _boot_ steps that use a combination of _unattended assets_ and _operating system_ definitions to define a target configured state for a host.

 ## <a name="vocabulary">Vocabulary</a>

 *Site*: A managed data center, or group of machines managed by a single Vaquero Agent.

 *Host*: A single managed machine.
-Definition includes identifying attributes (selectors), host-specific metadata, information for LOM (IPMI), and an association to a single host group.
+Definition includes identifying attributes (selectors), host-specific metadata, information for LOM (IPMI), and an association to a single workflow.

 *Operating System*: An "installation" template containing the details to perform a network boot into a particular OS, specifying kernel, initrd, boot command-line parameters, unattended config, etc.